modular-component/website/docs/reference.md

 We either map the arguments against what was saved in `Context['stages'][Field]`, or, if it's the first time we see this field, we provide the full latest `Context['arguments']`.

+#### When to use it

+Use that type when you're building a stage function that needs to infer the arguments available in the `provide` call for a given field.

+#### Parameters

+- `Context`: [`ModularContext`](#type-modularcontext) - current context to read from
+- `Field: string`: string constant type setting the field for which we want to retrieve arguments

 <details>
 <summary>Reveal type</summary>